blockattack/blockattack-game/README.md

 ```

 ## Source Structure
-This project is a bit unconversionel because I didn't know any better at the time.
+This project is a bit unconventional because I didn't know any better at the time.

 * Game - The output is placed here
 * man - The manual file and the script to generate it.
 May be moved to source/misc at some point